muratk3n/thirdwave/en/README.md

 ---

 :) So I guess she is not a supporter anymore.. when did she fall off the wagon?
 Or off the train.. or whatever it's called..
-The circle of trust 👌 ?
+Are you still in the circle of trust 👌 ?

 "@AnnCoulter